🚀 Ace your next technical round with our 2026 Guides:

 Testing is not a luxury; it is the infrastructure of sustainable velocity.
 Unit tests catch regressions in pure logic.
 Integration tests catch contract breakages between modules.
 End-to-end tests (Playwright, Cypress) catch user-facing breakdowns.
 The goal is not 100% coverage — it is confident deployments on Friday afternoons.

-Deep Dive: React type script
+Deep Dive: Tiddlywiki

 When teams scale beyond 5-10 engineers, the lack of architectural boundaries creates exponential maintenance costs.
 The component that started as a simple button becomes entangled with business logic, API calls, and global state.
 Resisting this entropy requires discipline: weekly refactoring sessions, documented architectural decisions (ADRs), and code review standards that prioritize readability over cleverness.